slatedocs/slate/source/index.html.md

 --header 'x-api-key: apikey'
 ```

-> Below is the sample of response parameters that will be returned:
+> Below is the sample response parameters that will be returned:

 ```json
 {